 Talc isn’t inherently a toxic substance.
 It’s been used in countless industries from food and drugs to cosmetics where it serves as an additive, friction reducer, and moisture absorber.
 Consumers have also found numerous home remedy applications—like keeping sand off your toes at the beach, and dissuading bugs from entering your kitchen.
 You’ll even see it popping up on ingredient lists for products like bath bombs, deodorant and soaps.

-If you believe that regular talcum powder use may have lead to your ovarian cancer diagnosis, click the link below and fill out our contact form to get in touch with a lawyer who can help you understand your legal rights as a consumer.
+If you believe that regular talcum powder use may have lead to your ovarian cancer diagnosis, click the link below to connect with a legal professional who can answer your questions for free.